X

 ☐ “How-to” guides or advice articles

-How do I know what customers are searching for?
+How can I find what my customers are searching for?

 Start by thinking about the questions customers ask you in person, by phone or email.
-You can also try typing a few key terms into Google and seeing what suggestions come up — these reflect real searches.
+You can also try typing a few key terms into Google and seeing what suggestions come up, of course.

 If you use Google Search Console or analytics tools, check what pages get the most traffic — those are likely where people are finding you already.